School of Criminology and Criminal Justice

 The policies set out above are intended to apply to all students who seek admission to the upper division CRCJ program.
 For good cause shown, the Admissions Committee has the discretion to make exceptions to the admission policy.

 The BCCJ degree requires the completion of 120 semester credit hours.
 A minimum of 30 of the last 36 hours must be earned by the student in residence in the University of Nebraska System.
 Summer independent study courses are not considered in residence.

 At least 21 hours of criminal justice must be taken at the University of Nebraska, on either the Omaha or Lincoln campus.

 A minimum of 33 credit hours must be earned in upper division (3000/4000-level) courses.
-At least 21 of these upper division hours must be taken in Criminology and Criminal Justice courses and 12 hours of 3000/4000-level courses are required in a concentration/minor (see course requirements section).
+At least 21 of these upper division hours must be taken in the School of Criminology and Criminal Justice courses, and 12 hours of 3000/4000 level courses are required in a concentration/minor (see course requirements section).

 A maximum of 25 credit hours from nontraditional or non-classroom courses (correspondence, independent study, Internet mediated) may be applied toward the BCCJ degree.

 A maximum of 12 credit hours of departmental independent study or internship courses may be applied toward the BCCJ degree.
 Of these, no more than six hours from one department and no more than six hours from another institution.

 A maximum of 30 hours from any one department may be applied toward the BCCJ degree.